All Episodes

 Where do you hear this one?

-Roger Hedgecock at KOGO Radio in San Diego filling in today, the last broadcast day of the year, and we're looking for you on this open line Friday.
+Roger Hedgecock at KOGO Radio in San Diego filling in today, the last broadcast day of the year.

-What do you think about the stories of 2005, the individuals who stood out, the uh stories that were underreported, misreported, uh the stories that were that we should that were reported that we should remember the good stories and the bad as well.
+What do you think about the stories of 2005, the individuals who stood out, the stories that were underreported, misreported, the stories that were reported, that we should remember, the good stories and the bad as well.

 So we're opening it up to you and maybe your best prediction for 2006 as well.

-Here's BJ and University Place, Washington, is it?
+Here's BJ in University Place, Washington, is it?

 Good morning, Roger.